 6. Be Creative In Your Care

-Look for ways around limitations that you have while you are sic.
-Like someone handing you an oversized cat. 😊
+Look for ways around limitations that you have while you are sick.
+Like someone handing you an over-sized cat. 😊

 - Get extra pillows to help support you in bed.

 - Get a bed tray so you can write in bed, or work on your computer.

 - Use a gripper to help pick up dropped items.

 - Get a stool or chair for the kitchen to sit on while you work instead of standing.